w3f/polkadot-wiki/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-Getting started on Polkadot is easy!
-The wiki already contains guides for doing most of the core functionality.
+Welcome to the Polkadot Wiki!
+This wiki contains guides for interacting with the core functionality.
 Our wiki has three main sections: Learn (for learners), Build (for people that want to build on Polkadot), and Maintain (for people that want to maintain the network).

 For brand-new learners of Blockchain technology: